avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `validationID` is the SHA256 of the `Payload` of the `AddressedCall` in the `RegisterSubnetValidatorTx` adding the validator to the Subnet's validator set
 - `registered` indicates whether or not the `validationID` corresponds to a valid `AddressedCall` payload.
 If true, `validationID` corresponds to an active validator.
 If false, `validationID` does not correspond to an active validator, and never will in the future.

-#### `SetSubnetValidatorWeightMessage`
+#### `SubnetValidatorWeightMessage`

-`SetSubnetValidatorWeightMessage`s are sent from validator managers to the P-Chain to update the weight of an existing validator, and are sent from the P-Chain back to validator managers to acknowledge that validator weight updates have been effectuated.
+`SubnetValidatorWeightMessage`s are sent from validator managers to the P-Chain to update the weight of an existing validator, and are sent from the P-Chain back to validator managers to acknowledge that validator weight updates have been effectuated.

-The `SetSubnetValidatorWeightMessage` is specified as an `AddressedCall` with the following payload.
+The `SubnetValidatorWeightMessage` is specified as an `AddressedCall` with the following payload.
 When sent from the P-Chain, the `sourceChainID` is set to the P-Chain ID, and the `sourceAddress` is set to an empty byte array.

 ```text
 +--------------+----------+----------+